 When most people think of Canadian immigration, they are thinking about permanent residence in Canada, whether in Nova Scotia or elsewhere in the country.
-Applications for permanent residence are generally completed while the applicant is outside Canada.
-There are two main programs to choose from: the family class and the economic class.
+There are three main programs to choose from: the family class and the economic class.
 Some applicants may apply while in Canada: refugees, humanitarian and compassionate applications, spouses of Canadians and people who are here on valid (temporary) work permits while their permanent residence applications are in process.
 Further details on these categories can be found below.

 Start-Up Visa (venture capital or angel investor-backed)

 This category provides permanent residence to applicants who have a Canadian venture capital or angel investor-backed business plan.
 IRCC is partnering with the Canadian Venture Capital Association and the National Angel Capital Organization to assess and facilitate this category and assess the qualifications of the proposed start-ups.
 At least one year of post-secondary education and functional English or French are required.

 The Self-Employed Class is for world-class artists, high-performance athletes and experienced farmers intending to purchase and operate a farm in Canada.